 Can you imagine making a great looking LED flasher or blinker with just a single transistor and a couple of other passive parts?
-That's exactly what we learn in this post!
-This is perhaps the world's simplest and the tiniest LED flasher you can get!

 How it Works

-I came across this phenomena some eight years ago (2006), accidentally, while trying to make a smallest possible motorcycle side indicator flasher, and was surprised the phenomenon.
+I came across this phenomena some eight years ago (2006), accidentally, while trying to make a smallest possible motorcycle side indicator flasher, and was surprised by the phenomenon.

 However, then I realized that the phenomenon was already discovered by Mr. Dick Cappels while investigating the negative resistance theory in BJTs by the Japanese researcher Mr. Reona Esaki (Aka Leo).
-Reona Esaki's thesis work in the relevant field and on tunnel diodes ultimately won him the Nobel Prize in 1972.

 That looks too good to be true, however the following diagram will simply prove that it's really possible to create a working LED flasher circuit using just one general purpose transistor as the main component.